dovetail-genomics/dovetail_tools/hichip_qc/Readme.md

 # HiChIP Data QC
 ## Description
 This is the description of the scripts that will perform QC steps in HiChIP data.
-This script is run after running the Omni-C QC script.

 ## Requirements